 Parrots’ diets should consist of a wide variety of different fruits.
-Grapes seem like a good choice – they’re juicy, bite-sized, and vitamin-rich.
-So, you may wonder: are grapes are safe for parrots to eat?
+Grapes seem like a good choice, as they’re juicy, bite-sized, and vitamin-rich.

 Are Grapes Good for Parrots?

 Full of vitamins and minerals, the juicy taste of grapes will also satisfy a parrot’s sweet tooth.

 According to The Journal of Animal Physiology and Animal Nutrition, fruits and vegetables should account for up to 15% of your parrot’s diet.

 The following nutritional values are based on 100 grams of each type of grape.
 That’s about 10 grapes.
 These have been recorded by the USDA (United States Department of Agriculture).